ngrx/platform/projects/ngrx.io/content/guide/effects/index.md

 ## Registering root effects

-After you've have written your Effects class, you must register it so the effects start running.
+After you've written your Effects class, you must register it so the effects start running.
 To register root-level effects, add the `EffectsModule.forRoot()` method with an array of your effects to your `AppModule`.

 <code-example header="app.module.ts">
 import { EffectsModule } from '@ngrx/effects';